MixedEmotions/NUIG-suggestion/README.md

 ## REQUIREMENTS

-This package requires python3.5, maven for instalation and wget for downloading Sentiment140 dataset.
+This package requires python3.5, rest of the requirements are listed in the requirement file.

 ## INSTALLATION